MHS COPYRIGHT AND USE INFORMATION

 The nature of historical archival collections means that copyright or other information about restrictions may be difficult to determine.
 Whenever possible, the Minnesota Historical Society provides information about copyright owners and other restrictions in the catalog records, finding aids, and donor records.
 The Society provides such information as a service to aid patrons in determining the appropriate use of an item, but the legal determination ultimately rests with the patron.

-Permission and license to use other image reproductions not found in Collections Online is granted via a Request for Permission form and will involve a use fee for commercial use.
+Permission and license to use photographic reproductions is granted via a Request for Permission form and may involve a use fee for commercial use.

 Conditions of Use When Receiving Written Permission from the Minnesota Historical Society

 to the Minnesota Historical Society and the creator of

 - The format of the

 credit line is indicated on the permission form.
 Credit

 lines must appear with the image or on a credit

 page indicating the page number and location on the page